-Ratios of the weighting factors of the three variables to be optimised are represented along the axes.
-The 'surfaces' are to be used together, i.e., the moving along the plane marked by $R_a$ and a/f occurs on each of the diagrams at the same time.
-The corner marked by q indicates the position where the criteria of the company owner is the most important and the movement along the axes $R_a$ and a/f represents that the criteria of the customer and the engineer are more and more important with respect to q.
+Ratios of the weighting factors of the three variables to be optimised are represented along the axes in the Fig. 2.
+The 'surfaces' are to be used together, i.e., the moving along the plane marked by Ra (surface roughness) and a/f (parameter related to process stability) occurs on each of the diagrams at the same time.
+The corner marked by q indicates the position where the criteria of the company owner is the most important and the movement along the axes Ra and a/f represents that the criteria of the customer and the engineer are more and more important with respect to q.